Perelman School of Medicine: Medical curriculum

 Benchmark changes in the understanding of medical science and the practice of medicine have necessitated that the school change its methods of teaching, as well as its curriculum.
 Large changes were made in 1968, 1970, 1981, 1987, and 1997.
 The last significant change in 2022 brought about the institution of the IMPaCT curriculum, "an integrated, multidisciplinary curriculum which emphasizes small group instruction, self-directed learning and flexibility."
 Three themes, Science of Medicine, Technology and Practice of Medicine, and Professionalism and Humanism, were developed by focus groups consisting of department chairpersons, course directors, and students.

 Biomedical Graduate Studies

-Biomedical Graduate Studies, contained within the Perelman School of Medicine, was established in 1985 and serves as the academic home within the University of Pennsylvania for roughly 700 students pursuing a PhD in the basic biomedical sciences.
+Biomedical Graduate Studies, contained within the Perelman School of Medicine, was established in 1985 and is the academic home within the University of Pennsylvania for roughly 700 students pursuing a PhD in the basic biomedical sciences.
 BGS consists of more than 600 faculty members across seven Penn schools and several associated institutes including Wistar Institute, Fox Chase Cancer Center, and Children's Hospital of Philadelphia.
-There are seven graduate programs, labeled by the school as "graduate groups," that lead to a Ph.D. in basic biomedical sciences.
+There are seven graduate programs, labeled by the school as "graduate groups", that lead to a PhD in basic biomedical sciences.